tim0g/timog.org/content/posts/hidden characters shapes symbolism in japan prefectural flags/index.md

 ## Yamanashi 山梨

-Yamanashi's flag combines three kanji 人 (meaning "person") to form a 山 (meaning "mountain"),expressing harmony and cooperation of its citizens, enclosed by the image of Mount Fuji, which lies on Yamanashi's border with Shizuoka.
+Yamanashi's flag combines three kanji 人 (meaning "person") to form a 山 (meaning "mountain"), expressing harmony and cooperation of its citizens, enclosed by the image of Mount Fuji, which lies on Yamanashi's border with Shizuoka.

 The design is based on the familiy crest of the Takeda clan, who ruled the Kii Province (the old Yamanashi).